 East Peak Reservoir water activities would require a small dock for summer operations.
-Proposed water activities would not impact snow sports infrastructure or operations.
+Proposed water activities would not impact snow sports infrastructure or operations, such as snow-making.
 The activity would resemble water sports activities which are popular and widespread on NFS lands, and nearby on Lake Tahoe.
 This project would be located in a zone designated for "Four-Season Recreation" in the MDP.